laxmananand/zoqq_depl/docs/api-reference/cards.md

 ## Get Card Limit

-This API retrieves the current transaction limits for a specific card.
+This API retrieves the current transaction limits and other relevant details for a specific card.

 <Tabs>
   <TabItem value="endpoint" label="Endpoint" default>